agarwal-kavya/msvsdc2cdac/README.md

 capacitance.

 ### Output Waveforms for 10-bit DAC

+Here v0 is the LSB bit and v9 acts as MSB.
+The inputs are provided using a pulse Signal.
 ![Screenshot from 2023-02-17 01-16-42](https://user-images.githubusercontent.com/110079729/219585011-aff8da1c-95de-4dc7-9457-a00faf8e2145.png)

 The Output waveform showing the Output reaching 1V with smaller steps.